navalev/AzureDataFactory/README.md

 3. DataSet for SQL Data Warehouse - use AzureSqlDWOutput.json.
 Replace the table name with the detination table name in the SQL Data warehouse database

-4. DataSet for on premise File System - use OnPremisesFile.json
+4. DataSet for on premise File System - use OnPremisesFileServerLinkedService.json and replace the user and password to access the file system.

 5. Pipeline - copy CVS file content to SQL Warehouse table.
 Use CopyLocalFiles2DWPipeline.json and set a valid date for the start and end times.